Ecuador–Iran relations

-Ecuador–Iran relations refer to foreign relations between the Republic of Ecuador and the Islamic Republic of Iran.
+The Republic of Ecuador and the Islamic Republic of Iran maintain foreign relations.
 During the presidencies of Rafael Correa and Mahmoud Ahmadinejad in the 21st century, relations between the two countries were restored and strengthened.
 Iran has an embassy in Quito; while Ecuador closed its embassy in Tehran in 1978 prior to the Iranian Revolution.

 History

 The Venezuelan government, as represented by President Hugo Chávez, helped foster ties between Iran and Ecuador.

 In a December 2008 visit to Tehran, Ecuadorian President Rafael Correa signed several agreements.
 Correa announced that both countries would open embassies in each other's capitals by January 2009.

 As a result of the diplomatic conflict with Colombia over the raid of an alleged FARC camp in Ecuador, Correa is reported to have discussed the possibility of an arms deal with Iran.
 As a member of ALBA, Correa participated in a joint declaration of support to the Iranian government in June 2009.

+After the left-wing regime of Rafael Correa, Ecuador-Iran relations have worsened significantly.
+In September 2025, Ecuadorian President Daniel Noboa signed an executive decree, designating Iran’s Islamic Revolutionary Guard Corps (IRGC) as a terrorist organization.